chanzuckerberg/axe-storybook-testing/README.md

 ### disabledRules

-Prevent axe-storybook from running specific Axe rules on a story by using the `disabledRules` parameter.
+Prevent axe-storybook-testing from running specific Axe rules on a story by using the `disabledRules` parameter.

 ```jsx
 SomeStory.parameters = {